jnikski/bike_data/README.md

 # HELSINKI CITY BIKE APP

+Dev Academy pre-assignment.

 ---

-- Application for viewing bike data.
+- Application for creating and viewing bike station data.
 Python, Flask, MariaDB.

+## Description

+From the features proposed in [functional requirements](https://github.com/solita/dev-academy-2023-exercise#user-content-functional-requirements), all recommended features were implemented.
+From additional requirements, the following were implemented:

+- Journey
+  - Pagination
+  - Searching

+- Station
+  - Pagination
+  - Searching
+  - Location on map
+  - The average distance of a journey starting from the station
+  - The average distance of a journey ending at the station

 ## Prerequisites